-Important Information:

-For use by Professional and/or Qualified Investors only (not to be used with or passed on to retail clients).
-This document is intended for informational purposes only and should not be considered representative of any particular investment.
+Important Information: This document is intended for informational purposes only and should not be considered representative of any particular investment.
 This should not be considered an offer or solicitation to buy or sell any securities or other financial instruments, or to provide investment advice or services.